laurenansell/COMP2002/README.md

 - An Introduction to Statsitical Learning
 - CNN example by de Abreu e Lima, F (2018). poissonisfish: Convolutional Neural Networks in R. From https://poissonisfish.com/2018/07/08/convolutional-neural-networks-in-r/

+Datasets are available from:

+- Cat and dog images: https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset